pydata/sparse/docs/operations.rst

 Auto-Densification
 ~~~~~~~~~~~~~~~~~~
 Operations that would result in dense matrices, such as binary
-operations with :obj:`numpy.ndarray` objects or certain operations with
+operations with :doc:`Numpy arrays <reference/generated/numpy.ndarray>` objects or certain operations with
 scalars are not allowed and will raise a :obj:`ValueError`.
 For example,
 all of the following will raise a :obj:`ValueError`.
 Here, :code:`x` and
 :code:`y` are :obj:`COO` objects.